plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 With `https://onping.plowtech.net` open press `ctrl+k` and search for `MQTT JSON`.
 Open `MQTT JSON` by selecting it from the menu.

 In the company field enter and select the name of your company.
-In the site field enter and slect the name of the site you created.
+In the site field enter and select the name of the site you created.
 In the `MQTT JSON` field enter and select Pulsejack 1.

 Under configure parameters click `Edit Parameters`.